 Unlocked Phones in the Warehouse

-Retailers are discovering that ruggedized, unlocked phones in the warehouse are a smart alternative to costly, heavy industrial handheld computers for today’s dynamic needs.
+Retailers are discovering that ruggedized, unlocked phones and ruggedized tablets are smart alternatives to costly, heavy industrial handheld computers for dynamic warehouse needs.
 Unlocked devices offer several important advantages:

 - Portable: Smartphones are lightweight and easy to carry, making them much less cumbersome for long, strenuous shifts in large warehouses.
 Plus, their slim form factor means they can be easily pocketed in order to lift boxes — even when protected with a ruggedized case.

 - Easier Training: As more millennials join the workforce, they actively seek out employers who use state-of-the-art technology.
 A familiar smartphone user experience meets millennial tech-fueled demands.
 Millennials’ influence is never more clear than during seasonal surges such as holidays, when retailers staff up for massive surges in order volume.
 Familiarity helps seasonal workers come up to speed quickly, which is key as stocking locations multiply.

 - Rugged Design: New materials and designs have made smartphones stronger and more rugged.
 The Galaxy S8 Active, for instance, boasts a durable design, a metal frame that resists tilting and twisting, and a built-in bumper to guard against shocks and drops.
 Samsung’s Tab Active 2 tablet meets military standards for durability.